 There you have it!
 There really is no right or wrong answer when it comes to what you wear on your pins while hiking.
 However, we hope the above demonstrates that certain factors make choosing one or the other a better option in different conditions.

-Let us know whether your team pants or shorts in the comments box below!
+Let us know which team you are on in the comments box below!
 And please feel free to share this post with your friends!